brenoguim/flexclass/README.md

 # TODO/Known issues
 - Sometimes the begin of an array can be inferred from the class state.
 Implement a customization infrastructure to query the class in such case.
     - The obvious example is the first declared array in the class.
 It can be assumed it will always sit right after the class object itself.
+- All inputs to `niw` are moved into an intermediate representation before being moved to the actual result.
+So we get two moves.
+Get rid of that.
 - Should this class try to interoperate with `operator new` and `operator delete`?
 - Add RAII wrapper